sodiboo/niri-flake/docs.md

 - default: `null`

 The background color of this output.
 This is equivalent to launching `swaybg -c <color>` on that output, but is handled by the compositor itself for solid colors.

-## `programs.niri.settings.outputs.<name>.enable`
-- type: `boolean`
-- default: `true`

-## `programs.niri.settings.outputs.<name>.focus-at-startup`
-- type: `boolean`
-- default: `false`

-Focus this output by default when niri starts.

-If multiple outputs with `focus-at-startup` are connected, then the one with the key that sorts first will be focused.
-You can change the key to affect the sorting order, and set [`outputs.<name>.name`](#programsnirisettingsoutputsnamename) to be the actual name of the output.

-When none of the connected outputs are explicitly focus-at-startup, niri will focus the first one sorted by name (same output sorting as used elsewhere in niri).

 ## `programs.niri.settings.outputs.<name>.hot-corners`